Urination: Physiology

-Coyotes and wolves raise their legs while urinating.
+Male placental mammals expel urine through the penis.

+Male and female marsupials urinate through a urogenital sinus.

 The physiology of micturition and the physiologic basis of its disorders are subjects about which there is much confusion, especially at the supraspinal level.
 Micturition is fundamentally a spinobulbospinal reflex facilitated and inhibited by higher brain centers such as the pontine micturition center and, like defecation, subject to voluntary facilitation and inhibition.

-In healthy individuals, the lower urinary tract has two discrete phases of activity: the storage (or guarding) phase, when urine is stored in the bladder; and the voiding phase, when urine is released through the urethra.
+In healthy individuals, the lower urinary tract has two discrete phases of activity: the storage (or guarding) phase, when urine is stored in the bladder, and the voiding phase, when urine is released through the urethra.
 The state of the reflex system is dependent on both a conscious signal from the brain and the firing rate of sensory fibers from the bladder and urethra.
 At low bladder volumes, afferent firing is low, resulting in excitation of the outlet (the sphincter and urethra), and relaxation of the bladder.
 At high bladder volumes, afferent firing increases, causing a conscious sensation of urinary urge.
-Individual ready to urinate consciously initiates voiding, causing the bladder to contract and the outlet to relax.
-Voiding continues until the bladder empties completely, at which point the bladder relaxes and the outlet contracts to re-initiate storage.
+When an individual consciously initiates voiding, the sphincters relax and the bladder contracts until it empties completely, at which point the bladder relaxes and the outlet contracts to re-initiate storage.
 The muscles controlling micturition are controlled by the autonomic and somatic nervous systems.
 During the storage phase, the internal urethral sphincter remains tense and the detrusor muscle relaxed by sympathetic stimulation.
 During micturition, parasympathetic stimulation causes the detrusor muscle to contract and the internal urethral sphincter to relax.
 The external urethral sphincter (sphincter urethrae) is under somatic control and is consciously relaxed during micturition.

 In infants, voiding occurs involuntarily (as a reflex).
 The ability to voluntarily inhibit micturition develops by the age of two–three years, as control at higher levels of the central nervous system develops.
 In the adult, the volume of urine in the bladder that normally initiates a reflex contraction is about 300–400 mL.